remofritzsche/rails_jruby_concurrency_issues/README.md

 This sample Rails application reproduces multiple concurrency issues that arise with Rails 5 in conjunction with jRuby 9k.

+This has been reported in [Rails issue #27418](https://github.com/rails/rails/issues/27418).

 Setup
 =====